Introduction

 When a task is dispatched from the source network, by calling outboundCall, a remote function call is triggered on the target network.
 This process should be made idempotent in the sense that if identical remote function call requests are made, with the same source network information and attestation proof, then it should only be executed once.
 There are various approaches to implementing this.
 One solution would be to store hashes of the given encodedInfo on the target network, to ensure it is used only once to facilitate a successful remote function call execution.
 Another solution would be to make use of a task identifier, generated to be unique to the source network information, and to persist the identifiers of successfully executed tasks on the target network.

-Non-atomic implementations MAY choose to support the ITaskManager Solidity interface described in this section.
+Implementations MAY choose to support the ITaskManager Solidity interface described in this section.

 pragma solidity >=0.8; interface ITaskManager { event OutboundTaskExecuted( bytes32 indexed taskId, uint256 indexed networkId, address indexed contractAddress, bytes functionCallData ); event InboundTaskExecuted( bytes32 indexed taskId, uint256 indexed networkId, address indexed contractAddress, bytes functionCallData ); function genTaskId(bytes calldata data) external pure returns (bytes32 taskId); }